 Rare star sapphires stand apart for their “asterism” inclusions resembling a multi-pointed star.
 Thousands of minuscule rutile inclusions create this effect during a star sapphire’s geological formation.
 Asterisms in star sapphires are enhanced by the smooth, curvaceous surface of a cabochon cut trademark to these gorgeous gems.
 This 28.00-carat Cabochon Star Sapphire Ring is exemplary of this incredible phenomenon.

 Sapphires have remained some of the most powerful and prized gemstones throughout the ages, inspiring legend and lore, adorning important figures and sparking new ways of thinking about medicine and spirituality.
 As a truly lasting gemstone, the ideal sapphire continues to captivate jewelry experts and consumers alike.
-Click here to browse our extensive collection of sapphire jewelry for sale at M.S.
+Be sure to browse our extensive collection of antique sapphire jewelry for sale at M.S.
 Rau today.